Squalos31/urans-distorted-inflow-study/README.md

 ## Key Findings

 - Inlet distortion leads to a measurable reduction in compressor mass flow rate and overall performance
-- Efficiency degradation is strongly dependent on distortion intensity and operating condition
+- Efficiency degradation is dependent on distortion intensity and operating condition
 - Significant circumferential non-uniformity in rotor loading is observed
-- Shock system displacement is detected under high distortion cases
 - Unsteady simulations reveal:
-  - Vortex shedding phenomena
   - Localised flow separation
   - Enhanced temporal fluctuations in pressure and velocity fields